 Pancake Breakfast Crew: Volunteers in this area arrive early and cook.
 The “All You Can Eat Pancake” breakfast starts at 7AM – 10AM, so volunteers for this need to arrive at 6AM to make coffee, setup tables and cook blueberry pancakes.
 This very popular event goes from Thursday to Sunday.
 If your family is interested and are early risers, consider this event.
 Family members will need to be 15 or older, but there are multiple tasks for them to perform during this 4 hr shift in the food tent.
 And afterwards you’ll have all day to investigate the grounds, listen to performers on stage, eat in the food tent and watch artisans work.
 This area does fill up quickly, so sign up early to reserve your spot(s).

 Souvenir Area: Volunteers in our souvenir tent assist with keeping Festival merchandise; tee shirts, posters, hats, etc. organized or refilled with product.
-Folding shirts, hanging sweatshirts back up, assisting visitors with colors or sizes of items, and replenishing souvenirs from Jimmy’s store in the garage.
+Folding shirts, hanging sweatshirts back up, assisting visitors with colors or sizes of items, and replenishing souvenirs.
 Families selecting this area for their volunteering can all be together in the tent ‘hawking’ our goods!
-It is a never-ending task to keep it organized and well stocked.
+It is a never-ending task to keep it organized and well-stocked.
 You know you can be of great service in this tent.
 It is also where visitors go for Lost/Found items and for general information.

 Lobster Cooker: Volunteers in this area are mostly from our local Coast Guard Station and boats assigned to Rockland.
 As a designated Coast Guard city since June 16, 2008, 11 years, the Coasties from Station Rockland, Thunder Bay, Abbie Burgess, and the Tackle work hard cooking and moving the thousands of pounds of lobster served each day to the food tent.
 It is hot, sweaty and physically heavy lifting work so families of young children are not encouraged to work here, but if you are a family with children over the age of 18, you may try it.
 The ability to do heavy lifting is a must, given the nature of this area we cannot take volunteers under the age of 18 at the cooker.